An apron sink is a huge sink.

 Confused?
 Yup.
 We were, too.

-Were you told these two sinks are exactly the same?
+Were you told these two sink types are exactly the same?
 Well, they're not!

 Our experts will cover the differences in this apron sink vs farmhouse sink review.

 Farmhouse sinks fit the farmhouse aesthetic: rustic, country, comfortable.
 Here are the differences between a farmhouse sink vs. apron sink!